midnightntwrk/midnight-wallet/README.md

 sbt dist
 ```

-The generated JavaScript code is written to `wallet-engine/dist` and `mocked-node-client/ouroboros-sync-mini-protocol/js/dist`.
+The generated JavaScript code is written to `wallet-engine/dist`.

 ## Test